john-k-walton/Prologue-Oscillators/README.md

 PlaitsXplorer demos https://soundcloud.com/john-walton-732877645/sets/plaitsxplorer-for-prologue

-the following PlaitXplorer Oscillators are available today for Prologue.
+the following PlaitsXplorer Oscillators are available today for Prologue.

 - VA; Virtual Analog with classic waveforms.
 - VAsync; Hard Sync Virtual Analog, lots of squelch on this one.